Our Mission

 Our History

 The Boston Jewish Film School Initiative to Combat Antisemitism (SITCA) uses the power of film to help students recognize and counter antisemitism.
-Our curators work with teachers to select a film best suited to their 7-12 grade students.
+Our curators work with teachers to select a movie best suited to their 7-12 grade students.
 Filmmakers and other relevant guests—including holocaust survivors—add valuable context.
 We provide preparatory materials to help promote meaningful conversation.
-Students connect to stories in movies that often feature people their own age.
-And through this connection, they learn how to respond to antisemitism, bigotry, and hate in their schools and communities and in the public square.
+Students connect to stories in movies that often feature people their age.
+And through this connection, they learn how to respond to antisemitism, bigotry, and hate in their schools and communities and the public square.
 Click here to learn more.

 Boston Jewish Film was proud to host ReelAbilities Boston from 2012 through 2021.
 ReelAbilities Boston was for us an act of tikkun olam—the Jewish spiritual commitment to heal the world.
-We will continue to honor that spirit and advocacy in our festival programming and in special events throughout the year.
+We will continue to honor that spirit and advocacy in our festival programming and special events throughout the year.